taurinrobinson-wq/saoriverse-console/.githooks/README.md

 The repository includes a `pre-commit` hook that rejects staged files larger than 5 MB.

-Note: Git does not automatically enable hooks from the repository for security reasons — each contributor must opt-in by setting `core.hooksPath` or by installing hooks through an automation script.
+Note: Git does not automatically enable hooks from the repository for security reasons, each contributor must opt-in by setting `core.hooksPath` or by installing hooks through an automation script.